deeputech/deeputech.github.io/_posts/2019-07-17-make-the-most-out-of-vscode.md

 ----

 [Visual Studio Code](https://code.visualstudio.com/)(I like the sound of VS Code better), I just love it.
-It is my primary IDE.
+It is my primary code editor.

 I always loved lightweight editors over IDEs.
 Many years ago I was using Eclipse for development and [Notepad++](https://notepad-plus-plus.org/) with some plugins for all other lightweight stuff.
 Then I discovered sublime text and was using it for a while.
 I still was finding Eclipse too heavyweight when I was doing web development.
 Then came [Brackets](http://brackets.io/) from Adobe.
 It was a fairly nice editor especially for web development and I started using it heavily for web development.
 But Brackets was bit slow back then on a large codebase.
 Then came [Atom](https://atom.io/) which revolutionized the NodeJS desktop application landscape by introducing the Atom shell which ultimately became [Electron](https://electronjs.org/).
 So I switched to Atom and loved its slick interface and nice pluggable features.
 It became my primary editor for all web development.

 So Electron paved the way for VS Code and though at first, I was skeptical due to the association with Visual Studio, I tried it out and was amazed by its speed and user experience.
 There was no turning back now.
-I slowly started using VS Code for most of my day to day development, except for Java which I was using IntelliJ by now.
+I slowly started using VS Code for most of my day to day development, except for JVM development which I was using IntelliJ Ultimate by now and it is hard to beat IntelliJ for JVM development.
 Fast forward now below are the editor/IDE I use for development.

-- **VS Code**: JavaScript, TypeScript, EJS, HTML, CSS, Golang, Python, Ruby, Shell, Docker, Kubernetes, Terraform and everything in between including writing this blog post.
+- **VS Code**: JavaScript, TypeScript, EJS, HTML, CSS, Golang, Rust, Python, Ruby, Shell, Docker, Kubernetes, Terraform and everything in between including writing this blog post.
-- **IntelliJ Idea**: Java, Scala, Kotlin (Though I use VS Code for minor edits and to read the code, etc)
+- **IntelliJ Idea**: Java, Scala, Kotlin, Groovy
 - **VIM**: For quick edits from the command line.

 # Plugins